niteshapte/ollama-async-wrapper-spring-boot-webflux/README.md

-# Ollama Async Wrapper using Spring Boot Webflux
+# Ollama Async Wrapper using Spring Boot WebFlux
 This project provides a Spring Boot WebFlux application that acts as an asynchronous wrapper around a local LLM service called Ollama.
 The wrapper adds rate limiting, delay, and circuit breaker functionalities to ensure stable and reliable interactions with Ollama.

 ## Features